-The Rhône River (813 km long) rises in the Rhône Glacier in the Swiss Alps, transits through Lake Geneva and flows through southeastern France down to the Mediterranean Sea.
+The Rhône River (813 km long) arises in the Rhône Glacier in the Swiss Alps, transits through Lake Geneva and flows through southeastern France down to the Mediterranean Sea.
 It is one of the biggest Mediterranean rivers in terms of freshwater and suspended particulate matter (SPM) delivery to the sea (Ludwig et al., 2009; Sadaoui et al., 2016).
 Several exceptional floods occurred in the last two decades and have modified its morphology (Antonelli et al., 2008).
 In fact, the annual SPM flux near the outlet strongly varies due to distinct hydrological regimes in the basin, including glacial, nival, pluvial and Mediterranean components (Pont et al., 2002).
-Between 1.4 Mt to 18.0 Mt of sediment transit to the Mediterranean Sea each year (Poulier et al., 2019), while the mean inter-annual monthly SPM flux is characterized by a trimodal distribution over the year with maxima centered in November, January, and May-June (Delile et al., 2020).
-The Rhône channel is widely artificial with 21 hydroelectric dams, five nuclear power plants and two big cities with over 500 000 inhabitants (Geneva in Switzerland and Lyon in France).
+Between 1.4 and 18.0 Mt of sediment transit to the Mediterranean Sea each year (Poulier et al., 2019), while the mean inter-annual monthly SPM flux is characterized by a trimodal distribution over the year with maxima in November, January, and May-June (Delile et al., 2020).
+The Rhône channel is widely artificial with 21 hydroelectric dams, 5 nuclear power plants and 2 big cities with over 500 000 inhabitants (Geneva in Switzerland and Lyon in France).
 The Rhône River is an important water resource at the interregional scale, notably for drinking water supplies or irrigation as a large area of this catchment is used for agriculture, especially farming and grazing.
 The Rhône watershed covers about a 5th of the surface of metropolitan France, which implies the transport of eroded material from a wide variety of land uses.
-Therefore, anthropic contamination of the Rhône River by hydrophobic organic contaminants such as polychlorobiphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs), or by trace metal elements (TME), or radionuclides has been observed for many years (Radakovitch et al., 2008; Mourier et al.,

-65 2014; Delile et al., 2020; Eyrolle et al., 2020).
-For these substances, SPM transport represents the main driver of contaminants from rivers to coastal areas, leading to an alteration of bio-geochemical cycles and water quality (Horowitz, 2009).
+Therefore, anthropic contamination of the Rhône River by hydrophobic organic contaminants such as polychlorinated biphenyl (PCB), polycyclic aromatic hydrocarbons (PAH), trace metal elements (TME) and radionuclides has been observed for many years (Radakovitch et al., 2008; Mourier et al., 2014; Delile et al., 2020; Eyrolle et al., 2020).
+For these substances, SPM transport represents the main driver of contaminants from rivers to coastal areas, leading to an alteration of biogeochemical cycles and water quality (Horowitz, 2009).

-In this watershed, studies conducted on sediment dynamics and associated contaminants are unfortunately scarse (Antonelli et al., 2008; Radakovitch et al., 2008; Panagiotopoulos et al., 2012; Delmas et al., 2012) and do not allow to understand the observed changes over the long term.
-On this basis, the monitoring of spatial and temporal distribution of SPM and associated contaminants has been conducted within the Rhône Sediment Observatory (OSR) since 2009 (Le Bescond et al., 2018).
-Fifteen monitoring stations have been installed with 3 of them along the Rhône River channel and 12 on the main tributaries.
+In this watershed, studies conducted on sediment dynamics and associated contaminants are unfortunately scarse (Antonelli et al., 2008; Radakovitch et al., 2008; Panagiotopoulos et al., 2012; Delmas et al., 2012) and do not allow an understanding of the observed changes over the long term.
+On this basis, the monitoring of spatial and temporal distributions of SPM and associated contaminants has been conducted within the Rhône Sediment Observatory (OSR) since 2009 (Le Bescond et al., 2018).
+A total of 15 monitoring stations have been installed with 3 along the Rhône River channel and 12 on the main tributaries.
 This monitoring network was designed to improve our understanding on SPM transfer processes in rivers exposed to anthropogenic contamination and extreme hydro-sedimentary events (flood, low-water, dam regulation), and to provide stakeholders with precise values of SPM and contaminants fluxes.
-The current database provides time series of Suspended Solid Concentrations (SSC), SPM fluxes, Particle Size Distributions (PSD), Particulate Organic Carbon (POC) contents, and the concentrations and fluxes of several contaminants of interest (Thollet et al., 2021).
+The current database provides time series of suspended solid concentrations (SSC), SPM fluxes, particle size distributions (PSD), particulate organic carbon (POC) contents, and the concentrations and fluxes of several contaminants of interest (Thollet et al., 2021).